When Your Water Heater Fails, It’s a Big Problem

 Checking every season should be frequent enough for you to spot a problem looming on the horizon.
 To help with your inspection, here are Top 5 Signs Your Water Heater May Fail.

-Sign #1: The Water’s Not as Hot as It Used to Be
+Sign #1: The Water is Not as Hot as It Used to Be

 Since the whole point of the water heater is to produce hot water, this point might seem so obvious that it’s not worth mentioning.
 But if you notice the water isn’t as hot as it once was, but it still seems hot enough for your purposes, you might be tempted to ignore the issue.
 You shouldn’t do that, though.
 This is probably the most significant single sign that the water heater’s in the process of breaking down.